Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 There are several types of XSS attacks (Reflected, Stored, or DOM).
 Which type(s) does this attack fall under and why?

 The attack performed in this lab  is best classified as a Stored XSS attack.
 In this scenario, the malicious JavaScript is injected and stored in the "About Me" field of Samy's profile.
-Every time another user, like Bob, visits Samy's, the malicious code is executed  from the  making it a classic example of XSS.
+Every time another user, like Bob, visits Samy's profile, the malicious code is executed making it a classic example of XSS.
 The injected script is persistently stored in the Elgg database, and it runs automatically when the page is loaded, which is characteristic of Stored XSS.

 Unlike Reflected XSS, which involves the malicious code being reflected off the server in response to a user request , this attack does not rely on tricking the victim into clicking a malicious link.
 Additionally, this attack is not an example of DOM-based XSS, as it does not depend on client-side manipulation of the page but rather on server-side storage.